legacyspinner/omxos/7.9/Readme.md

 Enable /etc/systemd/system/omxplayer.service, ***after**** you have entered your camera info and ***tested manually first*** or else it can be difficult to get a local console.
+*Note: Some improvements from the 8.1 kickstart/release have not been included in this yet.